sdat2/PotentialHeight/adforce/README.md

 At the moment it takes the time and space coordinates from an existing netcdf in `fort22.py` to create the forcing file.

+The tropical cyclones that force ADCIRC could come in at least four levels of complexity:
+  - Axisymetric invariant tropical cyclones (implemented)
+  - Asymetric invariant tropical cyclones
+  - Changing parametric tropical cyclones
+  - Full tropical cyclones

 ## Organization

 Some functions are organized around the file from ADCIRC they read/write.

   - fort15 - write example fort.15 namelists using `adcircpy`.
   - fort22 - write wind/pressure fort.22.nc files to force ADCIRC.
   - fort61 - Read the tide gauge file fort.61.nc.
   - fort63 - Read the ssh/wind output timeseries fort.63.nc file.

 Then there are some general utility files

   - mesh - generic fast mesh reading/processing utilities.
   - profile - read the profiles created by `cle`.
   - ani - animate ARCHER2 runs winds/ssh.
   - plot - produce paper figures.
   - constants - some geographic constants etc. for ADFORCE.

 And the main logic to run the ADCIRC model is given in: